directus-labs/guest-authoring/directus-okta-sso/index.md

 ## Summary

-We now have a fully configured and working integration of Okta SSO with the Directus application.
+We have a fully configured and working integration of Okta SSO with the Directus application.
 Users can seamlessly register and log in via the organization's SSO, functioning equivalently to the standard email and password login method without any limitations.